openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 ```
 Set Host to the address of the Pi that pigpiod is running on.
 Default is 127.0.0.1 (IPV4).
-Note: If you are running pigpiod on same host as OpenHAB, set the host to 127.0.0.1 (IPV4) or ::1 (IPV6).
+Note: If you are running pigpiod on same host as openHAB, set the host to 127.0.0.1 (IPV4) or ::1 (IPV6).
 ```

 Port: